96f3e4c/stdserve/README.md

 # stdserve
-Simple http server for stdout, a file or a piece of text
+Simple command-line http server for stdout, a file or a piece of text